🚀 Ace your next technical round with our 2026 Guides:

 Developer experience (DX) is not separate from user experience.
 A well-configured dev environment with fast HMR (Hot Module Replacement), type-checking, linting, and formatting on save makes engineers faster and happier.
 Investing in DX is investing in your product's velocity.

-Deep Dive: Includes javascript
+Deep Dive: Tailwind top

 Testing is not a luxury; it is the infrastructure of sustainable velocity.
 Unit tests catch regressions in pure logic.
 Integration tests catch contract breakages between modules.
 End-to-end tests (Playwright, Cypress) catch user-facing breakdowns.
 The goal is not 100% coverage — it is confident deployments on Friday afternoons.